eng-1/eng-1.github.io/_posts/2018-12-03-Intercepting-Threads.md

 tags: [IDA, IDC, pthread_create, breakpoint]
 ---

- Sometimes, in order to throw off your efforts, programs will create a whole boatload of threads at a very high rate.
+ Sometimes, in order to throw off your efforts, Android apps will create a whole boatload of threads at a very high rate.
 Faced with random context switches and a generally unstable debugging environment as a result, it is always helpful to create a list of where all threads are initialized, and statically analyse them one at a time rather than attempt to do so all in one go.
 The most simple way to do so, is by latching onto a peculiar little system function called `pthread_create`.

 ```
 int pthread_create(